RutexOrg/DiscordFileStorage/README.md

 # Known issues

-1. Renaming of folders with lot of files is very slow, since it requieres to change metadata of each file in the subfolders to display new path correctly after restart.  **WILL BE FIXED.**

-2. Boot taking a lot of time with a lot of files.
-This is because of the fact that the server is caching all files in memory and doing a lot http requests to discord to load files into memory. **WILL BE FIXED.**

-3. Empty folders and newly created files without content will be deleted between restarts, since they cached only in memory.  **WILL BE FIXED IN FUTURE**, not a priority for now.

-4. Problems with downloading big (~50+ MB) files from **windows** explorer directly. \
+1. Problems with downloading big (~50+ MB) files from **windows** explorer directly. \
 This is *limitation* of the windows explorer, which limiting downloading files to *50MB*.
 This repo contains a registry file, which can be used to increase this limit.
 Script may be found in: ***scripts/webdav.reg*** \
 If you still having issues with this, i recommend to use [WinSCP](https://winscp.net/eng/index.php) for downloading big files. \
 **You can also** download big files directly via http.
 For example, you can use this url: ``http://localhost:3000/file.ext`` or ``http://localhost:3000/my/path/to/file.ext`` to download file ``file.ext`` from root folder or from ``/my/path/to`` folder respectively.

+2. Uploading and downloading big files (~1GB+) is working unstable, so if you really need it, split big file into smaller chunks (lets say 100MB, with any archiver like [7zip](https://www.7-zip.org/) or [WinRAR](https://www.rarlab.com/)) and upload them one by one.
+After downloading, you can merge them back.  \
+For now no other solution for this, sorry.

-5. Half-working SSL support.
+3. Half-working SSL support.
 You can use it, but you have to be aware of potential security issues, since TLS_REJECT_UNAUTHORIZED is set to 0 because of some problems which i dont know how to fix for the moment.
 But if you dont care much about targeted intercetion of your data, you can use it.

-6. Uploading and downloading big files (~1GB+) is working unstable, so if you really need it, split big file into smaller chunks (lets say 100MB, with any archiver like [7zip](https://www.7-zip.org/) or [WinRAR](https://www.rarlab.com/)) and upload them one by one.
-After downloading, you can merge them back.  \
-For now no other solution for this, sorry.
+4. Not all webdav clients are working as expected.
+Will do some work in the future to fix this.